Author: Alberto Vidal Rodríguez

 Now, and from the mobile phone of the boy or girl to which you want to add parental control, you have to log in to the application for children and adolescents with the email account that has been created or that you already have.

 Once logged in, the mobile will ask if you want to add to the family group managed by the person who is using the parent or guardian app.
-To proceed, click on the Join button in the lower right corner of the screen.
+To proceed, press the button Unirse in the lower right corner of the screen.

 In order to analyze and evaluate the application, a series of tests have been carried out to verify its operation.
 The tests have been carried out on a Samsung Galaxy J7 device (Android 9.0) with version 188.8.131.5241 and an iPhone SE (IOS 14.3) with version 2.2.6.